Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 Adams Road

 The Adams Road section of the Comberton Greenway runs from Grange Road to Wilberforce Road junction.
 Already used by up to 3,000 cyclists daily, Adams Road will become England’s first Cycle Street.
+The works on Adams Road will involve:

 - Resurfacing all footways and the entire road.